 What is a regular dental cleaning?

-Professional teeth cleanings by dentists, i.e., regular dental cleaning cost, are essential components of preventative dentistry.
+Professional teeth cleanings by dentists, i.e., regular teeth cleaning costs, are essential components of preventative dentistry.
 Professional teeth cleaning generally involves the removal of plaque and tartar from your teeth.
 Plaque is a whitish film that collects on your teeth and gums despite regular brushing and flossing because you can’t reach all the deepest recesses of your teeth.
 During professional teeth cleaning, the dentist removes all the accumulated plaque and tartar, helping you maintain perfect oral hygiene.
 Without regular dental cleaning, you may eventually suffer from gum disease and dental cavities.

 What are the types of teeth cleaning?